Youssefmadani/OIG-Lab/step4.md

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step4-8.png)

-This time select **Add user to a group**.
+This time select **Run a Workflow**.

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step4-9.png)

-Give the action a name such as *Adds user to marketing group/role*, make it required, and again enable *Run automatically?* The email address should be **requester email** and in the "*Select the group*" drop down select oktagroupph.
-This action simply adds the requester to a specific group.
-The group can represent a role or can simply be viewed as a selection of users.
-The group has resources and/or permission sets assigned to it, so all of these will be inherited by the requester.

-[OPTIONAL] You might also want to *Add a time limit* to give the requester temporary access to the resource.
-(You can set this to a few minutes to see this in action during a demo).
+- Give the action a name such as *Temporarily add user to Application Owner role.* Make the action required if it isn't already.
+- Under *[Okta] Run a workflow* select the workflow that we added in the earlier part of the lab titled *Application Owner Role request flow upon approval*.
+- And finally map all of the request inputs to the inputs that are expected by the delegated workflow as seen in the screenshot below.
+This enables the workflows engine to use the requestor's input in our automation endeavors.

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step4-10.png)

 ## Adding logic to the flow

-For the last step, we need to add some logic to ensure that the user is only assigned to the Marketing group upon Approval by the manager.
-Under **Tasks & Actions** click on the action named **Adds user to oktagroupph** if not already highlighted.
+For the last step, we need to add some logic to ensure that the user is only granted elevated permissions upon Approval by the manager.
+Under **Tasks & Actions** click on the bottom action named **Temporarily add user to Application Owner role.** if not already highlighted.
 Switch to the logic tab and configure it as shown below:

 ```
 Only show this task if